hltbra/pycukes/README.rst

       Scenario 1: Gutter Game
         Given I am playing a bowling game   ...
-OK When I hit no balls   ...
+OK When I hit no pins   ...
 OK
         Then I have 0 points   ...
 FAIL

       Failures: